 If you or anyone you live with has long hair, you probably already know that smelly shower and bathtub clogs are a fact of life.
 Over time, hair combined with soap and shampoo creates an icky scum that accumulates inside the walls of your bathroom drain pipes.
 A shower's plumbing system is completely adequate to handle all the water from a shower, so if it starts to drain more slowly than usual and leaves you in standing water at the end of your shower, you know that a clog is affecting your drain.
 Luckily, a simple household tool can help you get things flowing again… and it should already be in the bathroom.

 Using a plunger is the first step to take for shower clogs.
-If you plunge your shower at the first sign of a slow drain it will help you avoid or postpone the need to take apart the drain assembly or call a Roto-Rooter plumber.
+If you plunge your shower drain at the first sign of it moving slowly, you can avoid or postpone the need to take apart the drain assembly or call a Roto-Rooter plumber.
 We recommend every home have a toilet plunger that has a funnel on the end for the most effective toilet plunging.
 You can use this same plunger in the shower or bathtub.
 Simply fold the funnel into the plunger cup.

 While plunging may seem intuitive, many individuals do not use their plunger effectively.
-When you use a plunger, make sure you pay attention to the following techniques:
+When you use a plunger, you need an airtight seal for the pressure generated by the plunger to move the clog.
+Make sure you pay attention to the following techniques: